 So, it sounds like the vegan diet was healthier than the omnivorous diet, right?
 Not so fast!
 Let’s check to make sure there is an independent variable.

 First – props to the producers for using twins.
-This controls for genetic differences between study participants.
+That controls for genetic differences between study participants.
+But was the diet the only thing that was changed between the groups?
+Not quite.

 Where the Documentary Falls Short: No Independent Variable

 Think back to our Barbie doll thought experiment.
 How could we tell if our daughter preferred blonde Barbies if each group of Barbies wore different outfits?
 Maybe the outfits played a role in her doll preference.
-Similarly, in the documentary, how can we tell it was veganism itself that made the difference in the participants’ LDL-C levels?
+Similarly, in the documentary, how can we tell veganism made the difference in the participants’ LDL-C levels?
 Maybe it was the lower calories and saturated fats that affected the change.

 Ideally, the producers would have controlled for calories and saturated fats – meaning they could have made both twins consume the same amount of calories and saturated fats.
 That way, we could see whether it was veganism itself that created the advantageous results.

 Does this mean the documentary’s findings are useless?
 Not completely!
 We do see that people who eat vegan diets typically consume fewer calories and saturated fats than those who eat omnivorous diets.
-However, the key word is typically – not “always.”
+However, the keyword is typically – not “always.”
 Just keep in mind that you may be able to get the same effect while eating an omnivorous diet by cutting calories and saturated fats.
 We just don’t know for sure.

 We hope you enjoyed this blog!
 Find more of us on Instagram @igynutriton.